psb1558/ygt/README.md

 That said, I have used Ygt to hint over 3000 glyphs in two large fonts, sometimes hinting nearly 100 glyphs in an hour.
 The code Ygt produces is compact: the hints for ca. 2000 glyphs add about 73k to the size of a 2.2MB font.

 The screenshot below illustrates the use of functions (green boxes), primary moves of single points (red arrows), and subsidiary moves or shifts (blue arrows).
-In addition to the large editing pane, it shows the editable YAML source (in the center) and the preview pane (on the left).
+In addition to the large editing pane, it shows the editable YAML source (in the center) and the preview pane (on the left), with a large preview of the current glyph and either the current glyph in an array of sizes or a short sample text.

 ![Ygt editing window](images/OE_sample.png)